holmesrichards/clock/Docs/build.md

 Footprints for resistors are small ones — you can use 1/8 watt resistors, or you can use regular 1/4 watt resistors stood on end at least on the back board — check vertical clearance on the front board.

+There are six LEDs, which often may all be turning on or off at the same time, and I was concerned my usual LEDs would draw enough current to have a noticeable effect on the +12 V rail.
+Instead the BOM specifies some different LEDs which might be described as "super bright" (and diffused), but on the other hand could be described as "super low current" for a reasonable light level.
+The series resistors are shown with "RL" for the value; use whatever resistor value you want to get your preferred brightness.
+With the BOM LEDs I used 6.8k for red and 39k for green (meaning each draws a current of under 0.5 mA).

 For socketing the Nano I use two 15-position 2.54 mm pitch pin sockets.

 The front board is held in place to the panel with the encoder.
 I used two 15 mm M3 spacers each with two nylon M3 washers to connect the two PCBs.
 (Note one of the mounting holes is under the Nano.)